nappy29/KnowMyWeather/README.md

-# SwensonHeEvaluation
+# KnowMyWeather
-This project represents a test task for an Android app by Swenson-He.
+This project represents a utilility Android app to allows users know the weather condition of any location in the world

 # Project Description
 This project seeks to demonstrate the use of best practices, tools and architecture used in Android development today.
 It demonstrate the use of all these